PROBUS Club of Port Perry

 Port Perry

-Did you miss our JUNE Meeting?
+Did you miss our JULY Meeting?

 HERE’S A RECAP

-fiction to create the Birder Murder Mysteries.
-The first title in the series, A Siege of Bitterns, won the Crime Writers of Canada award for Best First Novel in 2015 and was selected as one of the Globe & Mail’s Top 100 Books of the Year.
-Steve has written nine books in his Murder Mystery series and his tenth title will be released later this year.
+Renowned naturalist and author, Steve Burrows was the guest speaker.
+Merging his twin passions of birding and mysteries, Steve turned his hand to fiction to create the Birder Murder Mysteries series.
+The first title in the series entitled, "A Siege of Bitterns", won the Crime Writers of Canada award for Best First Novel in 2015 and was selected as one of the Globe & Mail’s Top 100 Books of the Year.

 Upcoming Speakers for our 2026 Monthly Meetings